-The provider agency is responsible for collecting and using data that supports a continuous quality improvement program.
+The provider agency is responsible for collecting and using data that support a continuous quality improvement program.
 Data must be sufficient to fully inform the following:

-- Ongoing quality measurements; - An evaluation of coordination of integrated care and chronic disease management on individual-level clinical outcomes; - Experience of care outcomes; - Quality of care outcomes at the population level.
+- Ongoing quality measurements; - An evaluation of coordinated, integrated care and chronic disease management on individual-level clinical outcomes; - Experience of care outcomes; - Quality of care outcomes at the population level.

-Please see the "Quality and Outcomes" section on page 42 for more information.
-Appendix C of this manual (page 50) contains evaluation criteria for the CLNM program.
+Please see the "Quality and Outcomes" section on page 43 for more information.
+Appendix C of this manual (page 60) contains evaluation criteria for the CLNM program.